solana-labs/solana/docs/src/proposals/epoch_accounts_hash.md

    hash calculation in time.
 3. The `start offset` should be *after* the `rewarding interval` (from [Partitioned Inflationary Rewards Distribution](https://github.com/solana-labs/solana/pull/27455)).
+   This ensures stake rewards have been distributed and stored into the accounts for this epoch.

 Once the EAH calculation is complete, it must be saved somewhere.
 Since this occurs in the background, there is not an associated `Bank` that would make